MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 >
 > The reference implementation provides a placeholder `DaemonSet` deployment to run a FIM solution antimalware agent.
 The agent will run on every node VM in the cluster.
 Place your choice of antimalware software in this deployment.

-Check all default settings of the FIM tool to ensure the values detect the parameters you want to cover and adjust those settings appropriately.
+Check all default settings of the FIM tool to ensure that the values detect the parameters you want to cover, and adjust those settings appropriately.

 Enable the solution to send logs to your monitoring or SIEM solution so that they can generate alerts.
-Be aware of log schema changes otherwise you may miss critical alerts.
+Be aware of log schema changes, or you might miss critical alerts.

 Any other additional compute in the CDE should have change tracking enabled.